phnmnl/KubeNow-plugin/README.md

     kn destroy

-# PhenoMeNal help and support
+## PhenoMeNal help and support
 [For feedback and help](http://phenomenal-h2020.eu/home/help/)

-# Google cloud
+# Deploy on Google Cloud Platform

 This tutorial provides an overview of the steps involved in setting up a CRE on Google cloud platform using command-line.